mozilla/addon-sdk/Developer pane.md

 ### Future maybe goals

-- Once `MessageChannel` API is available it should be possible send message ports to the viewports to enable direct communication between debug page and pane page.
+- Once `MessageChannel` API is available it should be possible send message ports to the viewports to enable more direct and standard communication.

 - Once E10S compatible `WindowProxy` is implemented as defined by [HTML WebMessaging][] it may be exposed directly.